 Associate Professor Azam Ali, biomaterials science and engineering

-- Dr Jaydee Cabral, medical hydrogels, regenerative medicine, 3D bioprinting
+- Associate Professor Jaydee Cabral, medical hydrogels, regenerative medicine, 3D bioprinting

 - Professor Karl Lyons, restorative dental biomaterials

-- A/Professor Rajesh Katare, therapeutic biomaterials including miRNA, Wound care, Cardiac ECM
+- Associate Professor Rajesh Katare, therapeutic biomaterials including miRNA, Wound care, Cardiac ECM

-- Dr Michelle McConnell, Antimicrobial biomaterials and in vitro / in vivo evaluation
+- Dr Sarah Sunderland, Antimicrobial biomaterials and in vitro / in vivo evaluation

 - Professor Maan Alkaisi (School of Electrical Engineering, University of Canterbury) Collaboration “Soft lithography towards Bionanotechnology for biomedical applications”.